 Equally important is to make sure that all defects found after a release or sprint are integrated back into the developers and quality assurance processes.

-So, try defect leakage metric for your project and improve the software quality you deliver.
+So, try the defect leakage metric for your project and improve the software quality you deliver.

 Why Use Scrum Metrics?